Wong Jack-man: Fight with Bruce Lee

-Accounts of Wong's fight with Lee are controversial, as it was unrecorded and held privately at Chinatown, Oakland in 1964, when both men were in their early 20s.
+Accounts of Wong's fight with Lee are contrary and controversial, as it was unrecorded and held privately at Chinatown, Oakland in 1964, when both men were in their early 23s.

 According to Linda Lee Cadwell, Bruce Lee's wife, Lee's teaching of Chinese martial arts to white people made him unpopular with Chinese martial artists in San Francisco.
 Wong contested the notion that Lee was fighting for the right to teach whites as most of his students were Chinese.
+According to Sifu Scott Jensen, a white student Wong taught, the fight was not provoked by Lee's education of Caucasians, but to "pay a penance for nearly killing a man in an exhibition fight back in China."

 Wong stated that he requested a public fight with Lee after Lee had issued an open challenge during a demonstration at a Chinatown theater in which he claimed to be able to defeat any martial artist in San Francisco.
 Wong stated it was after a mutual acquaintance delivered a note from Lee inviting him to fight that he showed up at Lee's school to challenge him.

 According to author Norman Borine, Wong wanted to know the rules of the match and the restrictions on techniques such as hitting the face, groin kicks, and eye jabs, and that the two fought no holds barred after he received no reply from Lee.

 The details of the fight vary depending on the account.
-Individuals known to have witnessed the match included Cadwell, James Lee (an associate of Bruce Lee, no relation) and William Chen, a teacher of T'ai chi ch'uan.
+Individuals known to have witnessed the match included Cadwell, James Lee (an associate of Bruce Lee, no relation) and William Chen, a teacher of tai chi.
 According to Linda, the fight lasted three minutes with a decisive victory for Bruce.

 Lee gave a description, without naming Wong explicitly, in an interview with Black Belt.